top of page

 His work has been covered The New York Times, Bloomberg, The Guardian, The New Republic, The Intercept, The Huffington Post, Jacobin, CBC, Vice among many others.

-He received a Double-Starred First BA in the Social and Political Sciences from Jesus College, Cambridge, and a PhD and MA from Harvard University in Sociology, where he was National Science Foundation Graduate Research Fellow.
+Russell received a Double-Starred First BA in the Social and Political Sciences from Jesus College, Cambridge, and a PhD and MA from Harvard University in Sociology, where he was National Science Foundation Graduate Research Fellow.